-The nursing community at La Salle respects the shared humanity of individuals, families, groups, communities, and populations with appreciation for autonomy, dignity, spirituality, complexity, and diversity of the people they serve.
-Nurses recognize that the potential for healing within the person integrates mind, body, and spirit.
-The programs use systems theory that views health as a dynamic state.
-Nurses' primary interests are human responses to health, illness, and healing.

-The nursing community believes that learning is a transformative, lifelong process that requires active engagement of learners.
-Students possess a reservoir of experience that is a continuing resource for learning.
-The teaching-learning environment reflects scholarship, collegiality, respect, and collaboration among learners and teachers, resulting in informed service to others and the profession.
+The nursing community at La Salle respects the humanity of the people they serve and recognizes the potential for healing within the person, integrating mind, body, and spirit.
+Students bring their experience to the learning environment while actively engaging in a transformative process of continuing development as ethical, caring practitioners.
+The teaching-learning environment fosters scholarship, collegiality, respect, and collaboration among learners and teachers, resulting in informed service to others and the profession.